Achenbach Foundation for Graphic Arts

 In 1996, the Fine Arts Museums of San Francisco received a gift of more than 650 American prints from the collection of Harry W. and Mary Margaret Anderson and their daughter Mary Patricia Anderson Pence.
 Today, the Anderson Graphic Arts Collection spans over fifty years of print production, from...
 View More

-Over the course of forty years, Chicago collectors Reva and David Logan assembled one of the most important private collections of modern artist illustrated books, which they gave to the Fine Arts Museums of San Francisco beginning in 1998.
-They began their collection with the purchase of Joan Miró...
+Over the course of 20 years, Chicago collectors Reva and David Logan assembled one of the most important private collections of modern artist illustrated books, which they gave to the Fine Arts Museums of San Francisco in 1998.
+They began their collection with the purchase of Joan Miró’s classic...
 View More

 Over the years, the Achenbach Foundation for Graphic Arts has assembled a rich and varied collection of art associated with the dance and the theater.
 Alma de Bretteville Spreckels who, with her husband, Adolph B. Spreckels, built the California Palace of the Legion of Honor, laid the foundation...
 View More